verse91/walmart-business-account-register-tool/README.md

 # I created this project just for fun!
 ## The "Press and hold" captcha beat me.
 I couldn't solve it or bypass it.
-I tried undetected-chromedriver, proxies, ...(whatever) but nothing worked, the captcha still appeared randomly.
+I tried undetected-chromedriver, proxies, ...(maybe proxies suck) but nothing worked, the captcha still appeared randomly.
 ## Anyway, if you know how to, feel free to do whatever you want with my project :)
 ## There were more parts I wanted to add, but once I realized I couldn't bypass this captcha, I stopped coding. (gave up)